pagekit/docs/developer-guides/how-to-theme.md

 ![Main navigation unstyled](assets/howto-theme-menu-unstyled.png)

-_By default, the Hello theme renders menu items in a very simple vertical navigation._
+_By default, Hello theme renders menu items in a very simple vertical navigation._

 1. Hello theme comes with the predefined *Main* menu position.
 When adding a new position it needs to be defined by an identifier (i.e. `main`) and a label to be displayed to the user (i.e. *Main*).